-- 500 (rainforests are excluded) shows that RSSSM covers all land surfaces except for permafrost while the interannual variation in coverage is also negligible throughout the entire period (the intra-annual cycles of data coverages result from the changes in frozen areas), which are preferable to the CCI, whose data coverage before 2007 is limited (Figure 13d). - GLEAM products also contain satellite information due to the assimilation of CCI data, although model simulations play a much more important role.
-By validation, the overall R2 and RMSE values for the GLEAM v3.3a product (2003~2018) are 0.38 and 0.142, respectively, whereas those for the v3.3b product are 0.36 and 0.13, respectively.
-Both estimates are nonlinearly correlated with and generally higher than the measured values (Figure S8).
-Therefore, with an R2 of 0.42 and RMSE of 0.087, RSSSM is found to be superior to GLEAM v3.3a/b in general (if the SMAP data period is excluded, RSSSM's R2 and RMSE values are 0.41 and 0.089, respectively, which are still better than both GLEAM v3.3a (R2: 0.35; RMSE: 0.141) and GLEAM v3.3a (R2: 0.34; RMSE: 0.128)).
-The temporal and spatial accuracies of GLEAM products and RSSSM are - 510 compared in Tables 3~4.
-The advantage of GLEAM is its ability to characterize the temporal variations in soil moisture, with higher temporal correlation achieved in most climatic regions (Figure S9a and S9d).
-However, the main potential disadvantage is the obvious overestimation, which leads to significantly higher RMSE values compared with RSSSM in all regions and all periods (Figure S9b and Figure S10b).
-Moreover, the spatial pattern of GLEAM products is less convincing than that of RSSSM, considering the lower spatial correlation coefficients, especially in spring (March to May) and autumn (September 515 to November) (Figure S10a).
-Therefore, the potential advantages of RSSSM can exceed those of GLEAM. - In conclusion, surface soil moisture developed mainly based on land surface models (GLEAM and ERA5-Land) has high temporal accuracy, but relatively unreliable absolute values and spatial patterns; however, RSSSM shows good performances in all aspects.
-Generally, this study indicates that the expected order of data applicability among various global long-term surface soil moisture products is RSSSM (applicable to all studies)> GLEAM (suitable for temporal variation studies)> ERA5- - 520 Land (applicable to temporal pattern studies)> GLDAS Noah V2.1 (somewhat applicable to all studies)> ASCAT-SWI> CCI.
-The training R^2 of the previous neural networks designed for global surface soil moisture mapping is 0.45~0.55, while the temporal r and RMSE values against measurements are 0.52 and 0.084 (Yao et al., 2017), and the overall R^2 and RMSE are
+Next, we focus on the interannual change in data quality.
+According to Fig. 13a-c, while the correlation coefficient for RSSSM does not vary significantly among different years, the RMSE and ubRMSE values in earlier periods are somewhat higher compared to those after 2012.
+Although the data quality of RSSSM can hardly be maintained as well, the degradation degree is much slighter than that of CCI.
+The comparison of the spatial coverages of the 10 d scale RSSSM and CCI data (rainforests are excluded) shows that RSSSM covers all land surfaces except for permafrost, while the interannual variation in coverage is also negligible throughout the entire period (the intra-annual cycles of data coverages result from the changes in frozen areas), which are preferable to the CCI, whose data coverage before 2007 is limited (Fig. 13d).

+GLEAM products also contain satellite information due to the assimilation of CCI data, although model simulations play a much more important role.
+By validation, the overall $R^2$ and RMSE values for the GLEAM v3.3a product (2003- 2018) are 0.38 and 0.142, respectively, whereas those for the v3.3b product are 0.36 and 0.13, respectively.
+Both estimates are nonlinearly correlated with and generally higher than the measured values (Fig. S8).
+Therefore, with an $R^2$ of 0.42 and RMSE of 0.087, RSSSM is found to be superior to GLEAM v3.3a/b in general (if the SMAP data period is excluded, RSSSM's $R^2$ and RMSE values are 0.41 and 0.089, respectively, which are still better than both GLEAM v3.3a ( $R^2$ : 0.35; RMSE: 0.141) and GLEAM v3.3a (R: 0.34; RMSE: 0.128)).
+The temporal and spatial accuracies of GLEAM products and RSSSM are compared in Tables 3-4.
+The advantage of GLEAM is its ability to characterize the temporal variations in soil moisture, with higher temporal correlation achieved in most climatic regions (Fig. S9a, d).
+However, the main potential disadvantage is the obvious overestimation, which leads to significantly higher RMSE values compared with RSSSM in all regions and all periods (Figs. S9b and S10b).
+Moreover, the spatial pattern of GLEAM products is less convincing than that of RSSSM, considering the lower spatial-correlation coefficients, especially in spring (March to May) and autumn (September to November) (Fig. S10a).